anywhichway/lazui/docs/lazui.md

 be treated like a cache entry and cache control headers will be respected.
 And, all requests other than `GET` will be forwarded to the server (if any).

+The `lz:mode` attribute can also be applied to the fake urls elements, in which case if will always be respected and mode in the requests will be ignored.

 As a demonstration, this series tries to load a path that does not exist, i.e. the content is empty, then creates the content using `POST`, then loads it again.
 The delay on the second `GET` request is because it may take a moment for asynchronous updates of the page to occur.